-BISHOP STATE COSMETOLOGY ASSOCIATION: The purposes of the Bishop State Cosmetology Student Association are to promote healthy beauty habits as well as educate and support Bishop State Community College through being active with student activities and other collegiate organizations.
-It also has a purpose to unite students involved in the cosmetology industry to reach higher levels of excellence personally and professionally.
+COSMETOLOGY ASSOCIATION: The purpose of this organization is to promote healthy beauty habits, educate, and support the College through active participation in student activities and other collegiate organizations.
+It is also the association's purpose to involve students in the cosmetology industry and inspire them to reach higher levels of excellence, both personally and professionally.